Dabendorf/INF237-AlgoritmeEngineering/README.md

 - The pythonic way of fancy slicing does not get accepted due to horrible runtime
 - This solution counts number of Z in first window and then just removes the first and adds the next letter to the z-counter

+#### Firefly
+There is cave with alternating stalagtites and stalagmites all having a length There is a firefly flying horizontally at a chosen level, destroying all obsticles

+Find out what is the minimum number of obsticles to destroy and how many of these levels with that number exist

+Solution:
+- Initialise two lists upper and lower (stalagtites and stalagmites) counting their length appearences
+- Now add them together backwards (`[i-1] += [i]`) to make a cumulative list
+- Reverse one of the lists and add them together
+- Find the minimum value and how often it appears